Skip to main content

 To unlock your hips, you have to teach your spine to stay still while your limbs move.
 This is called anti-extension.

-The gold standard for training for this is the Dead Bug. 🐞 However, it’s also the #1 exercise most people get wrong!
-If you’re just waving your arms and legs around while your back arches off the floor, you aren’t training your core—you’re just reinforcing that hip-clinch. 🚫
+The gold-standard training for this is the Dead Bug. 🐞 However, it’s also the #1 exercise most people get wrong!
+If you’re just waving your arms and legs around while your back arches off the floor, you aren’t training your core—you’re just reinforcing that hip-clench. 🚫

 Step by Step guide to a stronger core doing the Dead bug.
 Lady lying on the floor